 Eugenio Merino is one of those artists capable of turning his pieces into compelling stories about contemporary art.
 This piece speaks of how institutions can end up instrumentalising a figure like Picasso for their own benefit.
 This year marks 50 years since the death of Pablo Ruiz Picasso, and both the Government and the city of Málaga — and perhaps Spaniards in general — have instrumentalised him, glossing over questions like his far-left positions or his exile.
 We use his name while skipping over what doesn’t suit.
 Since Picasso has become a selfie for the institutions, let him now be a selfie for everyone: a mass selfie.

-The instrumentalisation denounced here is, once again, fairly obvious.
-What many contemporary artists do not seem to notice is that their own denunciatory work is itself instrumentalised by being part of the circuits of the Artworld.
-All those denunciations that saturate art fairs and galleries have no traction outside them — unless they descend into vulgar provocation — and they are the food of a market that feeds on the visionary pretensions of creators.
+The instrumentalisation denounced here is, once again, plain enough.
+What many contemporary artists fail to notice is that their own denunciatory work is itself instrumentalised by being part of the circuits of the Artworld.
+All those denunciations that saturate art fairs and galleries get no traction outside them — unless they descend into vulgar provocation — and they are the food of a market that feeds on the visionary pretensions of creators.

-Naturally, the denunciations want to call our attention to the great topics of the day, such as climate change.
-Here is one last example concerning the work of Cristina Lucas, mentioned earlier — the source is plataformadeartecontemporaneo.com:
+Naturally, the denunciations seek to call our attention to the great topics of the day, such as climate change.
+Here is one last example concerning the work of Cristina Lucas, mentioned earlier — the source is plataformadeartecontemporaneo.com

 According to the interpretation given there, the artist “warns us about globalisation and climate change.”
-Setting aside the matter of globalisation — since we should first see what is meant by the term — the boldness of coming forward to tell us what everyone already says is striking, and what scientists say with considerably more grounding (and not without controversy).
+Setting aside the matter of globalisation — since one would first have to see what is meant by the term — what is striking is the boldness of coming forward to tell us what everyone already says, and what scientists in fact say with considerably more grounding (and not without controversy).
 But of course, the artist tells us so plastically with her work, with her use of grey colours that simulate an encounter between a soot-covered earth and a sulphurous sea.
 From a plastic point of view, the work is certainly notable, but what is at issue here is the barely concealed manner in which certain artistic products are gratuitously hitched to the dominant ideas of the moment.
-Because however much it may be said of the artist, alongside proclamations of her feminism, that she “confronts the constructed narrative, the one taken for granted or believed to be natural, and questions it by seeking out its cracks in order to break it open,” her narrative is hardly subversive — quite the opposite.
-The bulk of contemporary art, as a properly luxurious branch of the dominant capitalism, swims with the current.
+For however much it may be said of the artist, alongside proclamations of her feminism, that she “confronts the constructed narrative, the one taken for granted or believed to be natural, and questions it by seeking out its cracks in order to break it open,” her narrative is hardly subversive — quite the opposite.
+The bulk of contemporary art, as a properly luxurious branch of dominant capitalism, swims with the current.
 The abundant ecological, democratic, antifascist, and feminist denunciations are the official narrative — I invite anyone to defend opposing narratives and see what hail of blows comes down on them — and their storyline is no more natural than that of their enemies.
-The final paragraph is even more illuminating:
+The final paragraph is more illuminating still:

 Lucas makes evident through her work that the current economic system is not an abstraction, but rather affects us in a very direct way and always takes form by leaving marks on our bodies — those bodies which, as in her Composiciones series, are made of the same elements that industry now sets about commercialising or manipulating in order to transform them into commodities to traffic in.
 Lucas proposes giving a new meaning to history, halting it in a continuous present, in a time of going and returning, that makes us conscious of the moment we are living in order to envisage new possibilities for a future which, otherwise, will not exist.

 The denunciation of the current economic system does not, of course, reach as far as art itself, which is as commodified as any other field, if not more so.
-We can also see, in the reference to those marks on our bodies, the omnipresent influence of postmodernisms and their biopolitics — once again mainstream food for cosmopolitan philosophers, who see exploitation and the trafficking of human flesh everywhere, as if such things were not a constant of history and as if our era were not, in fact, more than ever pacifying and denouncing those atrocious dynamics (what I am suggesting is that all these denouncers are not the cause of progress, but its consequence).
-The quotation resolves itself with an abstruse reference to time and meaning — pure idealist fanfare that says nothing.
+We can also see, in the reference to those marks on our bodies, the omnipresent influence of the postmodernisms and their biopolitics — once again mainstream food for the cosmopolitan philosophers, who see exploitation and the trafficking of human flesh everywhere, as if such things were not a constant of history and as if our era were not, on the contrary, doing more than ever to soften and to denounce those atrocious dynamics (what I am suggesting is that all these denouncers are not the cause of progress, but its consequence).
+The quotation closes with an abstruse reference to time and meaning — pure idealist fanfare that says nothing.
 In any case, I do not attribute this verbiage to the artist herself — though she will doubtless feel flattered by such grandiloquent references — but to the scribblers of art-world marketing: critics, commentators, gallerists, curators, and Connaisseurs of every stripe, who need to give their product a patina of depth that conceals its plain materiality.
-In short, what is so often deployed in contemporary art is a spontaneous philosophy that, simply by being illustrated in visual metaphors — sometimes too cryptic and sometimes too obvious — claims to elevate itself and to enlighten a public not yet sufficiently aware of all those problems that lacerate the artist’s soul.
-In reality, far from being the privilege of creative sensibilities, denunciation and solidarity are commonplaces of the dominant ideology of our day, a commonplace easy to fall into from the pedestal of prosperity, because who does not count as a sensitive person, concerned about the troubles of others, about the suffering of the other, of minorities?
-Is there anything in the world other than suffering and exploited minorities, which we, the committed contemporary artists, track down and denounce?
+In short, what so often gets deployed in contemporary art is a spontaneous philosophy that, simply because it is illustrated in visual metaphors — sometimes too cryptic, sometimes too obvious — claims to elevate itself and enlighten a public not yet sufficiently aware of all those problems that lacerate the artist’s soul.
+In reality, far from being the privilege of creative sensibilities, denunciation and solidarity are commonplaces of the dominant ideology of our day, commonplaces easy to fall into from the pedestal of prosperity — for who does not count as a sensitive person, concerned about the troubles of others, about the suffering of the other, of minorities?
+Is there anything in the world other than suffering, exploited minorities, which we, the committed contemporary artists, track down and denounce?